-The most widely used input representation is the multivariate time series data format, which was adopted by six out of the ten EEG-FMs.
-With the adoption of transformer architecture, the windows that are segmented from the original recording require further segmentation into smaller patches, also known as tokens.
-These patches or tokens can then be added with temporal and spatial information with positional embeddings, which allows the models to be trained using EEG data with different channel configurations.
-This approach was adopted by models such as Brant, NeuroLM, and FoME, which allowed training using datasets with a varying number of channels.
-Two models, BIOT and EEGFormer, utilized power-spectral data as input instead of the original time series patches, while two other models, Brant and FoME, added power-spectral data to complement the raw time series inputs.
+The most widely used input representation is the multivariate time-series format, adopted by six of the ten EEG-FMs.
+With the adoption of a transformer architecture, the windows segmented from the original recording require further segmentation into smaller patches, also known as tokens.
+These patches or tokens can then be augmented with temporal and spatial information via positional encodings, allowing the models to be trained on EEG data with different channel configurations.
+This approach was adopted by models such as Brant, NeuroLM, and FoME to pretrain on datasets with varying channel counts.
+Two models, BIOT and EEGFormer, used power-spectral data as input instead of the original time-series patches, while two other models, Brant and FoME, added power-spectral data to complement the raw time-series inputs.
 Some EEG-FMs, such as LaBraM, Neuro-GPT, and Mentality, standardized different EEG datasets with different channel configurations to a fixed set of input channels.
 Two other models, BrainBERT and BrainWave, utilized channel-wise time-frequency representations of 1-5 seconds of EEG data as input.
-Various experiments performed in BrainBERT evaluations utilized spectrograms generated using classical methods like STFT as well as scalograms~\cite{grossmann1984decomposition} generated using modern methods such as Superlets.
+BrainBERT evaluations utilized spectrograms generated using classical methods like STFT, as well as scalograms~\cite{grossmann1984decomposition} generated using modern methods such as Superlets.